neurodatascience/QLS612-Overview/setup/mac.md

    appears (there should be four entries; simply select the one that reads "Extensions: Install extensions").
 1. A new panel should appear on the left-hand side of the screen with a search bar.
 Search for each of the following extensions and press `Install` for the first entry that appears.

-(The author listed for all of these extensions should be "Microsoft".)
-   - Python (n.b., you will need to reload VSCode after installing this)
-   - Live Share (n.b., you may need to press `Ctrl/Cmd+Shift+P` and type "install extensions" again after installing this)
-   - Docker
+{% include vs-code-extensions.html %}

 ### Python